Clear Evidence of Carcinogenicity

 A Confluence of Research Points to Radiofrequency Microwave Radiation as an Environmental Toxin

-The NTP research combined with a plethora of other data showing adverse biological effects from radiofrequency radiation (RFR) strongly indicates that our current safety guidelines urgently need reevaluation.
+The NTP research, combined with basic cellular science, epidemiological research, prospective studies and other longitudinal studies showing adverse biological effects from radiofrequency radiation (RFR), strongly indicates that our current safety guidelines urgently need reevaluation to protect public health.
 It is notable that Dr. De-Kun Li’s 2018 prospective study of over 900 pregnant women showed a 3 fold increase in miscarriage rates with higher levels of everyday RFR exposure.
 Most people in urban areas have near constant exposure to radiofrequency radiation (RFR) with Wi-Fi systems in the home, in schools, at work and through close proximity to cell phones, Wi-Fi routers, cordless phones, Smart Meters and cell towers.
 This non-ionizing radiofrequency radiation passes through the body and is absorbed in all organ systems.
 The NTP study now clearly shows that internal organs are variably targets of this manmade RFR and this exposure is harmful on a long term basis.
 Combining and reexamining this scientific information is critical and will have far reaching implications for the development and expansion of future wireless systems and cell tower placement.

 NTP Results Released in 2016 and 2018